barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 In addition to the scripts needed to run the assembly protocol, we also provide a comprehensive tutorial/documentation that details exactly how you can run through an example based on SCFR with TpoR, and gives information on the various stages/flags you can use in your own applications.

+# CHANGELOG

+14/03/2024 - Bugfixes and general improvements, particularly to documentation.
+You can now have a ligand be in any of the input protein domains.
+For the prepare_scaffold flag, you need to provide the domain corresponding to the dimeric domain the ligand is in, rather than just a flat True or False.

 # Citation

 If this repo proves useful to you, please cite us with: